pradeep-mishra/docker.io/README.md

 PULL REQUESTS ARE WELCOME!

-Concerned that your PR would change too much? file a ticket, I am willing to hear arguments for change :)
+Concerned that your PR would change too much?
+File a ticket, I am willing to hear arguments for change :)

 ## License